rahelsel/Week4-GitHub-Client/class-1/README.md

 	* Given an array of ints of odd length, return a new array length 3 containing the elements from the middle of the array.
 The array length will be at least 3.
 * **Bonus:**
 	* Create a github service and implement a method that fetches repositories based on a search term.
+	* Implement saving to Keychain instead of UserDefaults.

 ###Readings:
 * Apple Documentation